Review | I downloaded America’s first coronavirus exposure app. You should too.

 Nobody was more surprised than me that this new generation of apps actually seems to take privacy seriously.
 I put Covidwise under a microscope — tracing the flow of its data and grilling its maker — and found little reason to take it off my own phone.

 Like wearing masks, to benefit from using this kind of app, people around you need to be using them, too.
 Exposure apps are off to a slow start in other countries, and some experts estimate up to 60 percent of a population needs to be using exposure apps for them to be effective.
-For Virginia, that could mean 5 million volunteers; in its first week, Covidwise got 380,000 downloads.
+For Virginia, that could mean 5 million volunteers; as of midnight on August 16, Covidwise got 357,000 downloads.

 The state, for its part, hasn’t articulated a goal.
-“We just think that for every download, you’re bettering the chances we can slow the spread of covid-19,” Julie Grimes, Department of Health spokeswoman, said.
+“We just think that for every download, you’re bettering the chances we can slow the spread of covid-19,” said Julie Grimes, Department of Health spokeswoman.

 Here’s what you need to know before you install an exposure-notification app yourself.